How to Overcome Loneliness: 14 Tips to Help You Feel More Connected to Your Community

 Call Someone…and Get Creative!

 When you’re wondering how to overcome loneliness, calling someone can seem like kind of a given.
-But it’s the way you talk to someone that could change how you feel — and there’s never been more different ways to call someone.
+But it’s the way you talk to someone that could change how you feel — and there have never been more different ways to call someone.
 For example, instead of calling one of your go-to contacts, maybe reach out to someone you haven’t spoken with in a while.
 They might be lonely, too.
 Or, instead of using a phone, you can video chat with people on Zoom, through social media or even online through your gaming console.

 Head Outside for Some Fresh Air